gvwilson/thirdbit/src/fiction/makers-return/index.md

 "No different from any other breathers.
 I am *disappointed*."

-"Yeah, well, it's been that kind of day,"
+"Yeah, well, it's been a disappointing kind of day," Sindy muttered.
-Sindy muttered.
 "What?" she mouthed at Mouse as it bumped her leg again.